Take those vitamins.

 iwillrunfree said: Thank you so much for following me!
 I really appreciate it

 There is such thing as not eating enough.
 Make sure you’re eating enough, but make good food choices.
 You know what’s good for you and what’s not.

-runbetter asked: Hi I have a few questions about running in college, since I'm considering trying out for my team.
+runbetter said: Hi I have a few questions about running in college, since I'm considering trying out for my team.
 I'm not even close to being as fast as you are, but are there slower kids on the team?
 I'm not expecting to be the fastest, I just want to make it.
 And even though my school is D1, they're not very good.